acw414/eLISA/Vignette/VignetteREADME.md

    ```
    quit()
    ```
-3) They should move the taxonomy input file into the eLISA directory (or else, put the path for the file in the command), navigate into the directory, and type the command:
+3) They should move the taxonomy input file into the eLISA/Scripts directory (or else, put the path for the file in the command), navigate into the directory, and type the command:
    ```
    sh eLISA.sh sampleinput_Fish_taxonomy_file.txt
    ```